Mendeley/mendeley-ruby-auth/README.md

 # Mendeley::Auth

 Welcome to Mendeley:Auth!
-This gem will provide you with an api-cient to make requests against the mendeley api.
+This gem will provide you with A simple library to obtain client credentials or implicit oauth tokens to access the Mendeley API.

 ## Installation